Paragraph1148/LLM-Rewrite-Article/README.md

 The LLM is instructed to return clean, structured markdown without inline citations.
 Reference links are added separately at the end of the article.

+The LLM is treated as a rewriting tool with strict constraints, not as a free-form content generator.

 ---

 #### Data Storage Approach